algorand/pyteal/docs/abi.rst

 Getting the Transaction Group Index
 ''''''''''''''''''''''''''''''''''''

-All transaction types implement the :any:`abi.Transaction.index()` method, which returns the absolute index of that transaction in the group.
+All Transaction Types implement the :any:`abi.Transaction.index()` method, which returns the absolute index of that transaction in the group.

 A brief example is below:

 .. code-block:: python

+    from pyteal import *

     @Subroutine(TealType.none)
     def handle_txn_args(